Mshivam2409/IITK-Bucks-Assignment/Readme.md

 1/20 ?

 Let's call 5 our target.
-Now suppose you want to throw random numbers into the function as input, and you want the output to be less than or equal to our target 8(which is 5)8.
+Now suppose you want to throw random numbers into the function as input, and you want the output to be less than or equal to our target *(which is 5)*.
 What is the expected number of times you'll have to try?

 20 ?